Analysis | Pat Toomey wants free trade and less spending. That’s made him a outlier in his own party.

 He also saw the GOP’s hallmark call for fiscal discipline decline under Trump, who happily signed historically large budgets as long as he got to proclaim it was the biggest Pentagon spending ever.

-Eleven months ago, massive bipartisan majorities — including Toomey — approved a series of five bills worth more than $3.6 trillion in emergency pandemic funds that were put on the national credit card.
+Eleven months ago, massive bipartisan majorities — including Toomey — approved a series of five bills worth more than $3.6 trillion in emergency pandemic funding that were put on the national credit card.

-“When you have a virtually zero interest rate environment, the cost of servicing a massive amount of debt is very low.
+“When you have a virtually zero-interest-rate environment, the cost of servicing a massive amount of debt is very low.
 And it kind of disguises the problem that’s building,” he said.

-Toomey announced his plan to retire a month before the 2020 election, when Biden got 500,000 more votes in Pennsylvania than Hillary Clinton in 2016 and Trump’s margins in the rural areas slipped.
+Toomey announced his plan to retire a month before the 2020 election, when Biden got 500,000 more votes in Pennsylvania than Hillary Clinton did in 2016 and Trump’s margins in the rural areas slipped.

-Ever since, Toomey has been sharply critical of Trump’s attempts at overthrowing the 2020 results, the most prominent Pennsylvania Republican attesting to Biden’s victory there.
+Ever since, Toomey has been sharply critical of Trump’s attempts at overturning the 2020 results, the most prominent Pennsylvania Republican attesting to Biden’s victory there.

-And, following the Jan.
-6 insurrection at the Capitol fomented by Trump, Toomey was one of five Senate Republicans to vote against Trump on a procedural motion about the impeachment trial that starts Tuesday.
+And, after the Jan.
+6 insurrection at the Capitol, Toomey was one of five Senate Republicans to vote against Trump on a procedural motion about the impeachment trial that starts Tuesday.

 “Post-election, I think, he had behavioral change.
 It wasn’t just tweets, the president was actively trying to undermine the results of the election.
 And that is categorically a very, very different thing,” he said.